arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 - **Primary Storage Type**: Azure Storage.
  - **Selection Method**: Select from a list Radio Button
  - **Primary Storage Account**:  A default storage account name(formed from your cluster name) and a corresponding container should be prepopulated.
 Click **OK** to select these
- - Leave the rest of the options untouched and scroll down to the checkbox **Enable Hbase
+ - Leave the rest of the options untouched and scroll down to check the checkbox **Enable HBase acclerated writes**.  *(Note that we would creating a second cluster later with the same steps but with this box unchecked.)*